Services

 Limited reduced-fee appointments may be available

-Services are provided via secure telehealth for individuals located in California at the time of their appointment
+Services are provided via secure telehealth for individuals located in California at the time of their appointment.

 What to Expect at Your First Appointment

-Your first appointment is a comprehensive psychiatric evaluation — a conversation focused on getting to know you, understanding your history, and identifying your goals for care.
+Your first visit is a comprehensive psychiatric evaluation — a conversation focused on getting to know you, understanding your history, and identifying your goals for care.
 Together we'll begin to develop a picture of what's going on and what next steps might look like.

 Many evaluations can be completed in a single 50-minute visit, though sometimes a second 30-minute session is needed to complete the assessment and move toward diagnosis and treatment planning.

 Please note that ADHD evaluations are not always conclusive.
-Symptoms of anxiety, depression, or other mental health conditions can overlap significantly with ADHD symptoms, and in some cases these conditions need to be identified and treated before a definitive diagnosis can be made.
+Symptoms of anxiety, depression, or other mental health conditions can overlap significantly with ADHD symptoms, and in some cases, these conditions need to be identified and treated before a definitive diagnosis can be made.
 When this occurs, treatment of an overlapping condition may need to come first, or further neuropsychological testing may be recommended and a referral will be provided.

 If you are currently taking psychiatric medications, we will review them and discuss how they're working for you.
 If you are seeking a refill — particularly of a controlled substance such as a stimulant medication for ADHD — please know that I conduct my own thorough evaluation, assessment, and diagnosis before prescribing.
 This applies even if you have a previous diagnosis and have been prescribed the medication by another provider.
 Medication decisions may extend beyond the first visit.